 As I nestled into my seat on the Air France flight to Paris, the word elegance came to mind and never left it during a six-day trip that was one of the finest adventures of my life thus far.
 I don’t fly business class often so when the stewardess handed me the printed dinner menu and I saw that the airline’s sommelier had handpicked wines to accompany the meals—from champagne and Languedoc Blanc to Bourgogne Rouge and Bordeaux Rouge—I thought to myself, “Thirty-thousand feet isn’t heaven but it’s seeming pretty darned close!”
 It wasn’t just that I was seated in the front of the aircraft that made it an elegant experience.
 I have been in business class on other carriers and had yet to be served Camembert and Brie on a beautiful cheese leaf onboard an airplane!
 The tiny bottle of olive oil on my tray was shaped like the Eiffel Tower.
 I actually kept it as a souvenir because I’m a total sap for such finely considered aesthetic details.
 The steak, served with horseradish-spiked potatoes, was pink and tender, and the crunchy asparagus tasted earthy as if it had just been plucked from the ground.
 This was only the first physical manifestation of the truism “the French really know how to live.” [

 From the stately beauty of its neoclassic architecture to its shockingly clean and chic arched metro stops clad in white subway tile, the city lived up to its sophisticated reputation.
 So did the experiences that unfolded during my time there.
 Sometimes it was the grand gestures that stood out, but often it was the subtleties of an experience that made an impression.
-I was traveling with my friend Patty Otis Abel, who began her every-six-hour-pink-champagne rule our first evening there.
-We were ensconced in a settee at the beautiful Bar 228 at Le Meurice on the rue de Rivoli across from the Tuileries Garden.
+I was traveling with a friend ae were ensconced in a settee at the beautiful Bar 228 at Le Meurice on the rue de Rivoli across from the Tuileries Garden.
 A crisp Sancere in my glass and Rosé Champagne in hers, we toasted our good fortune at having one of the most luxurious settings possible for our first drinks in Paris—being bathed in soft candlelight, nestled into sumptuous leather and treated like royalty by the bar’s manager William Oliveri was simply the cream.